audient/StreamDeck-CPPSDK/README.md

 I am not able to respond to 1:1 requests for help via any means, including GitHub, Discord, Twitter, Reddit, or email.

+This repository was archived by the original owner on May 16, 2025.

 # LICENSE

 The source code for this project is [MIT-licensed](LICENSE).